 Phone 1-844-539-3815 (no charge)

-See the website’s FAQ section for answers to frequently asked questions about the settlement process.
+See the Federal Indian Day School Class Action website for settlement updates.
+See also the website's FAQ section for answers to frequently asked questions about the settlement process.